 Kansas Christian College welcomes international students who seek to be trained and equipped for effective Christian service.
-Please note the following requirements:

-- 1. The prospective college student must have completed twelve years of primary and secondary school prior to admission. - 2.
 The process for securing a student visa can be complicated and time-consuming.
 Prospective students should plan to have their applications in to KCC several months in advance.
 We recommend that international students begin classes at the beginning of the KCC academic year in August.